Shankar Narayanan: Awards and recognition

 In 2005, Jaya TV, a leading television channel in South India, interviewed Narayanan during their prime time morning program, honoring him as a successful Indian entrepreneur in the USA.
 In 2008, he was interviewed by Kalaignar TV, another popular South Indian television channel.

 Narayanan has received numerous accolades, including the Global Youth Leadership Award (2010) and the Hind Rattan Award (2011), which he received in New Delhi from Cabinet ministers of the Government of India.

 Personal life

 Narayanan was born in Madurai, Tamil Nadu to Sowthamini, a housewife, and Narayanan, a police officer.
 He was the youngest of four children.

 Narayanan married Valsala in 1992 in Chennai, Tamil Nadu, India.
-The couple has two sons: Vaishaal Shankar (born 1993), who completed his undergraduate degree in Computer Science engineering at UC Berkeley and pursued a PhD in Artificial Intelligence at UC Berkeley, and Vishan Shankar (born 2004).
+The couple has two sons: Vaishaal Shankar (born 1993), who completed his undergraduate degree in Computer Science engineering at UC Berkeley and pursued a PhD in Artificial Intelligence at UC Berkeley, and Vishan Shankar (born 2004) who completed his undergraduate degree double major in Computer science and Data science at University of Wisconsin-Madison.